Xtrendence/Cryptofolio/README.md

 Cryptofolio is an open-source, and self-hosted solution for tracking your cryptocurrency holdings.
 It features a web interface, an Android mobile app, and a cross-platform desktop application for Windows, macOS, and Linux.
 These three platforms all work using a RESTful API, which you'd have to host yourself.

+### How can I view a list of upcoming features?

+The [project board](https://github.com/Xtrendence/Cryptofolio/projects/1) will be updated with any features that are currently in development.

 ### What's the tech stack?

 The web interface is just HTML/CSS with vanilla JS, the mobile app was made with React Native, the desktop app is essentially a clone of the website and uses Electron.
 The RESTful API was coded in PHP.